Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Background

-Under Assumptions~\ref{assumption:causal_sufficiency}, \ref{assumption:faithfulness}, and \ref{assumption:stationarity}, the FT-DAG $\ADMG$ cannot be recovered; instead, one can guarantee identification of its completed partially directed acyclic graph (CPDAG)~\citep{Chickering_2002}, which represents the Markov equivalence class of all FT-DAGs, denoted as $MEC(\ADMG)$, sharing the same set of conditional independencies~\citep{Verma_1990}.
-All DAGs in the MEC are characterized by the same skeleton (i.e., the same unoriented graph over the variables) and the same unshielded colliders~\citep{Verma_1990}.
-When additional background knowledge is available, it becomes possible to orient more edges beyond those identified in the CPDAG.
-The resulting graph, which augments the CPDAG with these orientations, is called a maximally oriented partially directed acyclic graph (MPDAG)~\citep{Perkovic_2020}.
+Under Assumptions~\ref{assumption:causal_sufficiency}, \ref{assumption:faithfulness}, and \ref{assumption:stationarity}, the FT-DAG $\ADMG$ cannot be recovered; instead, one can guarantee identification of its FT-CPDAG~\citep{Chickering_2002}, which represents the Markov equivalence class of all FT-DAGs, denoted as $MEC(\ADMG)$, sharing the same set of conditional independencies~\citep{Verma_1990}.
+All DAGs in $MEC(\ADMG)$ are characterized by the same skeleton (i.e., the same unoriented graph over the variables) and the same unshielded colliders~\citep{Verma_1990}.
+When additional background knowledge is available, it becomes possible to orient more edges beyond those oriented in the FT-CPDAG.
+The resulting graph, which augments the FT-CPDAG with these orientations, is called a maximally oriented partially directed acyclic graph (MPDAG)~\citep{Perkovic_2020}.
 In this paper, the only source of background knowledge we assume is the information encoded in the summary causal graph (SCG).
-Accordingly, we define the MPDAG in terms of SCGs in the following.
+Accordingly, we define the FT-MPDAG\footnote{While the cited literature refers to CPDAGs and MPDAGs constructed from DAGs, we here use FT-CPDAGs and FT-MPDAGs to emphasize that they are built from FT-DAGs and thus encode temporal structure; this does not change their definitions or any results about them.} in terms of SCGs in the following.

-\begin{definition}[FT-MPDAG using SCG] Consider a CPDAG $\CPDAG$ and an SCG $\SCG$.
-A maximally oriented partially acyclic directed graph $\MPDAG=(\vMPDAG, \eMPDAG)$ has the same vertices as the original FT-DAG, with edges defined as follows: